gchq/sleeper/docs/design.md

 ## Scheduled rules scaling across tables

 Most internal operations in a Sleeper instance operate on a schedule.
-We use CloudWatch scheduled rules to invoke these.
+We use EventBridge scheduled rules to invoke these.
 For operations that apply against Sleeper tables, we use an SQS FIFO queue to ensure the system can scale to an arbitrary number of tables.

 The scheduled rule actually invokes a trigger lambda.
 The trigger lambda creates messages on an SQS FIFO queue to